 - Match laboratory requisition forms to specimen tubes.

 What Every Phlebotomist Should Know

-When polled, Phlebotomists say the following skills are most frequently used in their jobs:
+Phlebotomists state the following job skills are important in their day-to-day work.

 Service Orientation: Actively looking for ways to help people.